JasDevelops/DojoDB-client/README.md

 ## <a name="howToUse"></a>How to Use

 1. **Login or Signup:**
-    Users must create an account and be loged in to access the database
+    Users must create an account (signup) and log in to access the database

 2. **Browse Movies:**
-    The main view displays all movies with titles, descriptions, genre
+    The main view displays all movies with titles, descriptions, genre and thumbnail images

-3. **View Details:**
+3. **Filter Movies:**
+    On the main view, the movies can be filtered via one or multiple filters including actors, directors, release year and genre (via dropdown) & title (via searchform).
+THe filters can be cleared individually or through a clear all-button

+4. **Search the app:**
+    In the offcanvas navigation, one can access a searchform and search the app.
+The Search results are movieCards.

+5. **View Details on a movie:**
+    Click on a movie title to see detailed information on that movie

+6. **View Details about an actor:**
+    Click on an actor name to see role/s and movie/s of the actor

+7. **View Details about a director:**
+    Click on a director name to see detailed information on the director and movies from that director

+8. **View Details about a genre:**
-    Click on a movie to see detailed information, including the genre and director
+    Click on a genre to see detailed information on the genre and a list of movies from that genre

+9. **View List of movies of the same release year** Click on a release year to see a list of movies from the same year

-4. **Manage Profile:**
+10. **Manage Profile:**
-    Users can view and edit their profile, see their favorite movies, and delete their account
+    Users can view and edit their profile, see  and remove their favorite movies, and delete their account

 ## <a name="technologiesUsed"></a>Technologies Used
 * **React**
+* **React Router**
+* **Redux**
 * **Parcel**
 * **Bootstrap**
+* **Bootstrap Icons**
+* **Prop-Types**
 * **JavaScript (ES6+)**
+* **Netlify**
 * **HTML5/CSS3**
-* **SCSS**
+* **SASS**
 * **REST API**